MaksimEkin/File-Integrity-Monitor/README.md

 **What Can the Script Do?**

-The script recursivelly scan the given directory tree (default is from where the driver.py is).
+The script recursively scan the given directory tree (default is from where the driver.py is).
 Then, script will log any file changes including;
  1. Modified files
  2. Removed files
  3. Added files